The Christian Institute of Islamic Studies

 Dr. Mark S. Pfeiffer Biography

 Dr. Mark S. Pfeiffer serves as Director of The Christian Institute of Islamic Studies.
 Dr. Pfeiffer completed his undergraduate education at The University of Texas at Austin, earning a Bachelor of Arts (with honors) in Middle Eastern Studies and Government.
 He then earned his Juris Doctor at The University of Texas School of Law.
 While there, he founded Lawyers’ Christian Fellowship, and was a member of the Harvard Journal of Law and Public Policy Studies.
-He is currently pursuing a Master of Arts in Islamic Studies at Southwestern Baptist Theological Seminary.
+He completed a Master of Arts in Islamic Studies at Southwestern Baptist Theological Seminary.

 Dr. Pfeiffer practiced law in the Dallas/Fort Worth area twelve years, specializing in land title and real estate litigation.
 After six years at the law firm of Law, Snakard and Gambill in Fort Worth, he served as vice president and senior counsel for Fidelity National Title Insurance Company in Dallas.